-- students are able to identify and explain ethical dilemmas in forensic psychology; - students are able to differentiate between different professional roles and able to infer respective responsibilities, rights and obligations; - students are able to identify and explain various levels of involuntariness in the domain of forensic psychology, they can differentiate accordingly, compare these levels and judge their respective relevance and justifiability; - students can recall various meanings of responsibility, can interpret them in the context of forensic mental health, behavioural genetics and neurosciences, and are able to infer corresponding judgements; - students are able to identify salient issues in research ethics, can infer these to the domain of forensic psychology and use them in specific research projects; - students are able to identify an ethical dilemma in forensic psychology on their own, they can explain its salience, use ethical insight, distinguish relevant sub-topics and questions, coordinate these and on that basis generate a normative analysis of their self-chosen ethical dilemma.
+- students are able to identify and explain ethical dilemmas in forensic psychology; - students are able to identify and explain the role that human rights play in forensic psychiatric contexts and how this can help steering ethical dilemmas and questions. - students are able to differentiate between different professional roles and able to infer respective responsibilities, rights and obligations; - students are able to identify salient issues in research ethics, can infer these to the domain of forensic psychology and use them in specific research projects; - students are able to identify and explain various levels of involuntariness in the domain of forensic psychology, they can differentiate accordingly, compare these levels and judge their respective relevance and justifiability; - students can identify ethical issues particularly or exclusively relevant in direct neurointerventions, understand the meaning and relevance of mental integrity and are able to critically judge current and upcoming means of forensic neuromodulation. - students are able to identify an ethical dilemma in forensic psychology on their own, they can explain its salience, use ethical insight, distinguish relevant sub-topics and questions, coordinate these and on that basis generate a normative analysis of their self-chosen ethical dilemma.